Cheyenne Mountain Highway

+It is a private road when traversing pass Cheyenne Mountain Zoo and Will Rogers Shrine of the Sun.
+It is a paved road up to Cheyenne Mountain Zoo and the Will Rogers Shrine of the Sun.
+About 5.0 miles (8 km) of the highway is managed and maintained by the Colorado Department of Transportation (CDOT), and is part of the Colorado State Highway System.

+After the completion of The Broadmoor; which was planned by Spencer Penrose, Penrose began to develop property that he had purchased on the northern peak of Cheyenne Mountain during 1915.
+During 1925 Penrose planned and completed 7.5 mi of a new highway.

+Initially called the Broadmoor-Cheyenne Mountain Highway, it began 1 mi south of The Broadmoor at the Old Stage Road and ascended to the summit with 32 switchback turns up the mountain, gaining almost 3,000 ft in altitude with a maximum 10% grade.
+It afforded views of Colorado Springs and Pikes Peak.

+Route description

 The road is paved to the Will Rogers Shrine of the Sun, thereafter it is a 4 mi unpaved road to The Horns, where The Broadmoor's Cloud Camp is located.
 This was formerly the site of the Cheyenne Mountain Lodge.
 There are gates that control the access to the road: two after the Cheyenne Mountain Zoo and a third after the Will Rogers Shrine.
 The Broadmoor has maintained the road for the transport of guests to Cloud Camp.
 A portion of the road is named Cheyenne Mountain Zoo Road.
 The Cheyenne Mountain Highway was originally built for transportation to properties built by Spencer Penrose, which came to include the zoo, the shrine, and the top of the mountain.